WKNR: New ownership and ESPN Radio

 Mere weeks after WWGK's launch, Salem sold WKNR to Good Karma for $7 million on December 4, 2006.
-Craig Karmazin saw WKNR as "a dream scenario" and a "sleeping giant" that still had a loyal audience despite the many ownership and programming changes, and didn't even anticipate owning both stations until Salem agreed to the sale.
+Craig Karmazin saw WKNR as "a dream scenario" and a "sleeping giant" that still had a loyal audience despite the many ownership and programming changes, and did not even anticipate owning both stations until Salem agreed to the sale.
 A local marketing agreement immediately began for WKNR, with Karmazin assuming the role of general manager and pledging to reinvest into local programming and coverage of area teams.
 Veteran radio programmer and consultant Mike McVay saw the new ownership as a way to breathe new life into a station that failed to properly market the "move" from 1220 AM and thus fell into obscurity.
 As a sign of things to come, WKNR carried 24 straight hours of local pregame leading into Ohio State Sports Network coverage of the 2007 BCS National Championship Game, with WJW sports anchor Tony Rizzo joining Brinda and Roda among the on-air hosts.

 A steady series of management, personnel and programming shakeups resulted from Good Karma's takeover of WKNR.
 The biggest moves took place on February 23, 2007, when ESPN Radio programming moved back to WKNR and WWGK added Fox Sports Radio programming dubbed "1540 KNR2".
 The same day, Rizzo on the Radio—a late-morning show featuring Rizzo—debuted, moving Greg Brinda to a new evening slot.
 Karmazin considered Rizzo a linchpin of the revamped station, saying, "he is as Cleveland as you can get... he's a regular guy."
 Rizzo was paired with producer Aaron Goldhammer on referral from Karmazin, quickly setting up a "good cop/bad cop" motif and an eventual name change to The Really Big Show.
 The following month, WMMS/WMJI personality Mark "Munch" Bishop was hired for afternoon drive and former Cavaliers TV play-by-play voice Michael Reghi took over as host for a local Cavs post-game call in show, moving Kenny Roda to early evenings.
 Play-by-play of Lake Erie Monsters AHL hockey and Cleveland Gladiators AFL football was added as a supplement to ESPN's play-by-play and Ohio State affiliation.
 Karamzin's investment into the duopoly included a $50,000 combined studio space at the Galleria at Erieview that opened later in 2007.
 The former Broadview Heights facilities for WKNR, which remain as the transmitter site for WHKW, have since been used for engineering space and storage.